 After I made mine, I decided to change the pattern a little bit.
 I had a small problem finishing the cap’s acute corner (check out my tutorial on finishing acute corners easily – you will love it!) because I had the seam in the middle which made the corner bulky.
 So I advise you to make it rounded as you see in the pattern (not in the images below).

-8. Sew the center seams and finish the raw edge.
+8. Sew the center seam and finish the raw edge.

 But before stitching insert a piece of thin elastic (mine was 4 mm) at the end of the seam (about ⅝ in from the end) to make a loop for a button closure.
 I used a pin to hold it in place.